tarwn/lessthandot-hugo/blogs/content/posts/2009-11-22-testing-backup-compression-in-sql-server-2008.md

 Just as before with the small database, the compressed backup was a little faster.
 The size of the backup was 9.725 GB for the compressed backup and 44.338 GB for the uncompressed backup

-Now let&#8217;s take a look at the restore.
+Now let's take a look at the restore.

 sql
 RESTORE DATABASE [MediumDB]